lavalink-devs/Lavalink/IMPLEMENTATION.md

 With Lavalink 1.x the server had the responsibility of handling Discord `VOICE_SERVER_UPDATE`s as well as its own internal ratelimiting.
 This remote handling makes things unnecessarily complicated and adds a lot og points where things could go wrong.
-One problem we noticed is that since JD-AA is unaware of ratelimits on the bots gateway connection, it would keep adding to the ratelimit queue to the gateway.
+One problem we noticed is that since JDA is unaware of ratelimits on the bots gateway connection, it would keep adding to the ratelimit queue to the gateway.
 With this update this is now the responsibility of the Lavalink client or the Discord client.